MohdSaad01/Rock-Paper-Scissors/README.md

-# Rock-Paper-Scissors-
-A simple Rock-Paper-Scissors game written in Python where the player competes against the computer.
-The user selects between rock, paper, or scissors, and the computer responds with a random choice.
-The game then displays the result based on the classic rules of the game.
+# Rock-Paper-Scissors Game in Python

+This is a beginner-friendly Python program that simulates the classic **Rock-Paper-Scissors** game.
+The user plays against the computer, which makes a random choice each round.

+## How to Play

+1. Run the script.
+2. Enter your choice:
+   - `0` for Rock
+   - `1` for Paper
+   - `2` for Scissors
+3. The computer will randomly choose one of the three options.
+4. The result will be displayed: **Win**, **Lose**, or **Draw**.